Buyer’s Guide: Paint Strippers

 - Discard the bag of paint waste at a local hazardous waste disposal site, which you can find by entering your zip code or address in the Resource Conservation and Recovery Act Information (RCRAInfo) search tool.

-BEST BIOCHEMICAL PAINT STRIPPER: Citri-Strip Paint and Varnish Stripping Gel
+1. BEST OVERALL: Citri-Strip Paint and Varnish Stripping Gel

-Formulated with citrus terpenes and NMP, this indoor-outdoor paint and varnish stripper with a citrus scent earns high praise for do-it-yourself.
+Formulated with citrus terpenes and NMP, this indoor-outdoor paint and varnish stripper with a citrus scent earns high praise from do-it-yourselfers who return to the product again and again for a countless variety of repair and improvement project.
 The stripper goes on with a gel-like consistency and works to loosen multiple layers of water- or oil-based paint, varnish, shellac, or epoxy from wood, metal, or masonry in less than half an hour—without corroding the painting surface.

-BEST ZERO-VOC PAINT STRIPPER: Smart Strip Advanced Paint Remover
+BEST ECO PICK: Smart Strip Advanced Paint Remover

 The methylene chloride- and NMP-free formula of this biodegradable paint stripper imparts no nasty fumes as it removes paint (even lead-based), varnish, and urethane from wood, metal, masonry, and other surfaces indoors and out.
 Reviewers rate it highly for its convenient application by brush, roller, or sprayer, as well as for its success in stripping new and decades-old paint coats from stone, metal, and other painted surfaces, all with ease.